BiancaZYCao/call-center-sentiment/README.md

-##  EchoMindLite: Intelligent Voice and Sentiment Analysis for Enhanced Call Center Insights in real-time streaming
+# Intelligent Call Center Assistant System - real-time Sentiment Analysis and information enrichment

 It has inherited some enhanced features for [sensevoice](funaudiollm.github.io/):
 - **VAD detection**